This post comes from an article originally posted on Collective Shout by Melinda Tankard Reist.

 Fight the New Drug is all about pro-love and pro-healthy sexuality.
 That is why we are anti-porn.

-Porn is full of ideals and beliefs that are completely opposite of what real relationships, healthy sexuality, and real love are like.
+Porn is full of ideas and beliefs that are completely opposite of what real relationships, healthy sexuality, and real love are like.
 Healthy relationships are built on equality, honesty, respect, and love.
 But in porn, it’s the reverse; interactions are based on domination, disrespect, abuse, violence, and detachment.
 Our generation is the first to deal with the issue of pornography to this intensity and scale.
 And, as we’ve seen with today’s society, if we don’t take a stand, the problem is only going to get worse and worse.

-By being informed and understanding porn’s harmful effects, we can make a much needed change to our perceptions about love, sex, and relationships.
+By being informed and understanding porn’s harmful effects, we can make a much-needed change to our perceptions about love, sex, and relationships.